tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 PARSEC is a byzantine fault tolerant consensus algorithm possessing **weak synchrony** assumptions (highly asynchronous, assuming random delays with finite expected value)

 Similar to Hashgraph, it has no leaders, no round robin, no proof of work and reaches eventual consensus with probability one.
-If differs from Hashgraph, in that it provides high speed in the absence and presence of faults.
+It differs from Hashgraph, in that it provides high speed in the absence and presence of faults.
 Thus, it avoids the structures of delegated proof of stake, which requires a trusted set of leaders, and does not have a round robin (where a set of instated miners sign each block)

 It is fully open, unlike Hashgraph, which is patented and closed sourced and the GPLv3 written in Rust will soon be available. [[1]]

-"The general problem of reaching Byzantine agreement on any value is reduced to the simple problem of reaching binary Byzantine agreement not eh nodes participating in each agreement protocol". [[5]]
+"The general problem of reaching Byzantine agreement on any value is reduced to the simple problem of reaching binary Byzantine agreement on the nodes participating in each agreement protocol". [[5]]

 Similar to Honeybadger BFT, this protocol is composed through the additions of interesting ideas presented in literature.

 Like Hashgraph and Avalanche, a gossip protocol is used to allow efficient communication between nodes. [[1]]

-"The general problem of reaching Byzantine agreement on any value is reduced to the simpler problem of reaching binary Byzantine agreement on the nodes participating in each decision.
-This allows it to reuse the elegant binary Byzantine agreement protocol after adapting it to the gossip protocol". [[2]]

 Finally, the need for a trusted leader or a trusted setup phase implied is removed by porting the key ideas to an asynchronous setting [[3]]